athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2023-06.md

 ### Performance

-As of December 2023, my angel investments have a blended IRR of 31%.
+As of June 2023, my angel investments have a blended IRR of 33%.

 My angel investing career has had several distinct phases.
 Combining them into a single portfolio isn't as informative as breaking them into cohorts, which I do below.
 These cohorts analogize nicely to "traditional" venture fund cycles.